Gluten-Free Chicken Noodle Soup

 Can this recipe be made egg-free?

-Yes, it can.
-You can swap the gluten-free egg noodles for another noodle made without egg.
-Gluten-free rotini is normally just made with brown rice (or another gluten-free grain or starch) and water.
+Yes.
+Swap the gluten-free egg noodles for a pasta made without eggs.
+Gluten-free rotini is usually just made with brown rice (or corn) and water.

 A spoonful of gluten-free chicken noodle soup.